nfrappart/nfrappart.github.io/_posts/2023-09-27-terraform-with-azuredevops.markdown

   <img src="/pictures/pipeline-stage-detail.png" />
 </p>

-Basically, to get a visual representation of the workflow, I has to split each terraform stage into, well an azure pipeline stage.
+Basically, to get a visual representation of the workflow, I had to split each terraform stage into, well an azure pipeline stage.
 Now that I write it down, I feel kinda stupid not realising it from the get go.
 Anyway.
 I left aside the `job` as I didn't really need it.
 I would run only one `job` per `stage`, and multiple `tasks` per job.

 However...